 The 3GPP voting tool is integrated with the electronic proxy (e-proxy) tool.
 This means that the 3GPP voting tool users can (if being official or voting contacts of a voting member organization) give 3GPP e-proxies for voting purposes, in the scope of elections or technical votes.

 The proxy giving page is only visible/accessible to users who have the right to give proxies on behalf of a voting member.
-Such users can create and withdraw proxies, on behalf of all organizations to which they have the rights.
+Such users can create proxies on behalf of organizations to which they have the rights.
 An example of a proxy giving page is in Figure 9.

 Good to know: